SVA-SE/kilde/README.md

 ```

 Then install the package from github.
 You can do this in a few
-different ways depending on what you are comfortable with:
+different ways depending on what you are comfortable with, choose one
+of A, B or C:

-#### Download prebuilt package:
+#### A: Download prebuilt package:

 1. Download the package from
 [here](https://ci.appveyor.com/api/projects/trosendal/kilde/artifacts/kilde_0.1.zip)